 3 The starter works, but the crankshaft does not rotate

-1. Sticking of the starter gear.
+1. Starter gear jamming.
 Remove and inspect the starter (chapter 5).

 4 Difficulty starting a cold engine

 1. The battery is completely or partially discharged.
-Carry out inspection and restoration as described in subsection 1.
+Perform inspection and restoration as described in subsection 1.

-2. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+2. Malfunction of the fuel system or ignition system components (chapter 4 or 5).

 5 Difficulty starting a warm engine

-2. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+2. Malfunction of fuel system or ignition system components (chapter 4 or 5).

 3. Low compression in cylinders (chapter 2).

-4. Malfunction of elements of the fuel vapor recovery system (EVAP) (chapter 6).
+4. Malfunction of the fuel vapor recovery system (EVAP) components (chapter 6).

-6 The starter operates jerkily or makes unusual noise when operating
+6 The starter operates with jerks or makes an unusual noise when operating

-1. Worn or broken teeth of the starter gear or drive disk ring.
-Remove the cover located at the rear of the engine (if its presence is provided for by the design) and perform an inspection.
+1. Wear or breakage of the starter gear teeth or the drive disk ring gear.
+Remove the cover located at the rear of the engine (if its presence is provided for by the design) and carry out an inspection.

-2. Loose tightening force or loss of starter mounting bolts.
+2. Weakening of tightening force or loss of starter mounting bolts.

 7 The engine starts but immediately stalls

-1. Loosening or failure of electrical wiring connectors in the generator or ignition coil circuit (chapter 5).
+1. Loose or damaged electrical wiring connectors in the generator or ignition coil circuit (chapter 5).

-2. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+2. Malfunction of the fuel system or ignition system components (chapter 4 or 5).

-3. Depressurization of the mating surface of the intake manifold or throttle block.
-Make sure that the fastening bolts/nuts are securely tightened, as well as that the connections are secure, correctly laid, and in good condition of the vacuum hoses connected to the manifold.
+3. Depressurization of the mating surface of the intake manifold or throttle body.
+Make sure that the mounting bolts/nuts are securely tightened, and that the connections, installation, and condition of the vacuum hoses connected to the manifold are secure, correct, and in good condition.

-4. Limitation of the patency of inlet or outlet channels (chapter 4).
+4. Restriction of the flow of inlet or outlet channels (chapter 4).

 1. Depressurization.
 Make sure that the intake manifold and throttle body mounting bolts/nuts are securely tightened.
-Make sure that the connections are secure and that the vacuum hoses are in good condition.
-With the engine running, make sure the hoses are tight by listening to them with a stethoscope, which can be used as a piece of an old brake hose.
-When you bring the stethoscope to the depressurization site, you will hear a hissing sound.
-You can also apply a soap solution to the hoses to check for depressurization.
+Make sure the vacuum hoses are securely connected and in good condition.
+With the engine running, check the hoses for leaks by listening to them with a stethoscope, which can be a piece of old brake hose.
+When you bring a stethoscope to the leak, you will hear a hissing sound.
+You can also apply a soap solution to the hoses to check for leaks.

-2. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+2. Malfunction of the fuel system or ignition system components (chapter 4 or 5).

-3. The passage of the hose or valve of the crankcase ventilation system is limited (chapter 6).
+3. The crankcase ventilation hose or valve is restricted (chapter 6).

-5. There is not enough fuel supplied from the pump to the injectors (chapter 4).
+5. There is not enough fuel being supplied from the pump to the injectors (chapter 4).

-6. Depressurization of the cylinder head interface.
-Perform a cylinder compression test (Chapter 2B).
+6. Depressurization of the cylinder head joint.
+Perform a compression test in the cylinders (chapter 2B).

 7. Wear of camshaft cams (chapter 2).

-1. Worn spark plugs or incorrect installation of the interelectrode gap (Chapter 1).
+1. Worn spark plugs or incorrect setting of the interelectrode gap (chapter 1).

-2. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+2. Malfunction of the fuel system or ignition system components (chapter 4 or 5).

-4. Depressurization from hose connections or intake manifold.
-Perform the test.
+4. Depressurization of hose connections or intake manifold.
+Perform a check.

 5. Uneven or low compression in the cylinders.
-Take the measurement as described in Chapter 2B.
+Perform the measurement as described in chapter 2B.

 10 Reduced engine speed throughout the entire operating range

-1. Clogged fuel filter and/or dirty fuel system (Chapter 1).
+1. Clogged fuel filter and/or contaminated fuel system (chapter 1).

-2. Incorrect installation of the interelectrode gap or failure of the spark plugs (Chapter 1).
+2. Incorrect setting of the interelectrode gap or failure of the spark plugs (chapter 1).

-3. Malfunction of elements of the fuel system or ignition system (chapter 4 or 5).
+3. Malfunction of the fuel system or ignition system components (chapter 4 or 5).

-5. Malfunction of exhaust system elements (chapter 6).
+5. Malfunction of exhaust system components (chapter 6).

 6. Uneven or low compression in the cylinders.
-Remove the spark plugs and use a compression gauge to measure (Chapter 2B).
+Remove the spark plugs and use a compression tester to measure (Chapter 2B).

 7. Depressurization of the intake manifold, throttle body or vacuum hoses (see subsection 8).

-1. Clogged fuel filter and/or clogged/moisture entering the fuel system (Chapter 1).
+1. Clogged fuel filter and/or clogged/moisture ingress into the fuel system (chapter 1).

-2. Failure of sensors or a problem in the fuel system (chapter 4 and 6).
+2. Failure of sensors or a malfunction in the fuel system (chapter 4 and 6).

-3. Malfunction of exhaust system elements (Chapter 6).
+3. Malfunction of exhaust system components (Chapter 6).

-4. Incorrect installation of the interelectrode gap or failure of the spark plugs (Chapter 1).
-Also inspect the spark plug wires (Chapter 1).
+4. Incorrect setting of the interelectrode gap or failure of the spark plugs (chapter 1).
+Also inspect the spark plug wires (chapter 1).

 5. Depressurization of the intake manifold, throttle body or vacuum hoses.